 Appropriately Uses Anti-Anxiety Medication

-This is the percentage of patients who were prescribed antianxiety medications.
-Antianxiety medications are given to patients suffering from anxiety and depression.
+This tells you the percentage of residents prescribed antianxiety medications.
+Antianxiety medications are given to residents experiencing depression and anxiety.

 Managing Depression Among Residents

-This indicates the percentage of patients showing signs of depression.
+This indicates the percentage of residents who are demonstrating symptoms of depression.

 Appropriate Vaccine Usage